nicholas-long/environment/zet/20230925193834/README.md

 - added brew to lazygit, bat, and fff install scripts
 - issue with ll alias on mac os - fixing in bash rc by test running the program
 - default terminal fonts don't support the arrow symbols required to draw the tmux hotbar
+- [ ] shortcut directory does not build - error with awk syntax in graphquery?

 - how to tell if ls supports `time-style`
 ```bash